What are Faculty Advocates?

 Faculty Advocate Elections

-Faculty Advocates are elected in March in our main Students' Union Elections.
+Faculty Advocates are elected in the second term during our main Students' Union Elections.
 They are elected across campus, meaning that any student can vote for them.
 If you are interested in becoming a Faculty Advocate, then make sure to put your name forward during our nominations period!
-We also run by-elections in October to cover positions that may not be filled in our regular elections.
+We also run By-Elections to cover positions that may not be filled in our regular Elections.
+Visit our Elections page for more information.